asmotor/asmotor/README.md

 The assembler syntax is based on the A68k style macro language.

-Currently supported CPUs are the 680x0 family, 6502, MIPS32, Gameboy, 0x10c and Chip-8/SuperChip?.
+Currently supported CPUs are the 680x0 family, 6502, MIPS32, Z80, Game Boy, DCPU-16 and CHIP-8/SCHIP.

 ASMotor is the spiritual successor to RGBDS, which was a fairly popular development package for the Gameboy.
 ASMotor is written by the original RGBDS author.